Radiation therapy, First Fridays, Marc Maron

 I have 17 of my 30 radiation therapy treatments done.
 So far things haven’t been too bad.
 I have just the slightest little bit of pinkness starting on my skin.
 During radiation therapy, it’s important to keep your skin moisturized.
 As soon as each treatment is done, I apply cream to the radiated area.
 One added treat is getting a back rub every night.
 Mark has to put cream on my back where I can’t reach. 🙂

 I was glad to be able to get our camera into the radiation room.
 This part of my cancer treatment has been a little different for Mark.
-He has been right by my side through mostly everything else.
+He has been right by my side through most everything else.
 With the radiation, he has to sit out in the waiting room.
-The staff was great though to let me take Mark in and record a little of what the room and the machine look like.
+The staff was great, though, to let me take Mark in and record a little of what the room and the machine look like.

 For a little bit more detail, check out the video and blog post by Nalie, a Canadian breast cancer blogger I follow.
 She was able to get in and actually show how she has to get lined up and positioned.
 We don’t both go through quite the same thing, but her being set up in the machine is very similar to how they get me ready.